RGodwinDev/AdventofCode2023/README.md

 		For part2 it would probably be significantly more complicated because we're dealing with ranges instead of single numbers.

+Day 5b - If you Give A Seed A Fertilizer (RBTree edition)

+	Part 1b
+		I've written a red black tree to handle the filters.
+		But only the necessary parts for part 1 to work.
+		Now when the seeds get filtered, it's just a binary search instead of linear searching the filters.
+		I had a bug for a good hour where a grandparent node mysteriously didn't existing when it should have.
+		In the d5RBtreeNode::setChild method, I had somehow mixed up the left/right and was setting the wrong child.

+	Part 2b has yet to be implemented
+		Things I would need to do:
+		find out if filters overlap at all, if they do: update the RBTree.insert to adjust filters based on overlapping filters finish the RBTree remove functions, we really only have insert and balancing. write a new RBTree.part2Filter() that handles the seed ranges. seed range merging after all the ranges ran thru a filter.

 Day 6 - Wait For It

 	significantly easier than yesterday.